yoavepst/Substract-max/README.md

 # Substract-max
 This method is getting a String 's' alongside a char 'c' and int 'k', and returns a how many (int numbers) substring of 's' are avalible with the following contitions:
-* The substring starsts & ends with the char 'c' *Between the first and last characters there is no more then int 'k' times 'c'
+* The substring starsts & ends with the char 'c'
+* Between the first and last characters there is no more then int 'k' times 'c'

-public static int subStrMaxC(String s, char c, int k)
+public class Execrcise
 {
+public static int subStrMaxC(String s, char c, int k){

         int count = 0;
         int MIN = 2;